dotnet/docs/docs/orleans/quickstarts/deploy-scale-orleans-on-azure.md

 1. On the container app overview page, select **Scale** on the left navigation.
 1. Select **Edit and deploy**, and then switch to the **Scale** tab.
-1. Use the slider control to set the min and max replica values to 3.
+1. Use the slider control to set the min and max replica values to 4.
 This will ensure the app is running on multiple instances.
 1. Select **Create** to deploy the new revision.

     :::image type="content" source="../media/scale-containers.png" alt-text="A screenshot showing how to scale the container app.":::

 After the deployment is finished, repeat the testing steps from the previous section.
-The app will continue to work as expected.
+The app will continue to work as expected across several instances and can now handle a higher number of requests.